Provost, Jeffrey H. Toney, Ph.D.

 I wish you great success this academic year!

-Dr. Toney joined Kean University in 2008 as Dean of the College of Natural, Applied and Health Sciences.
-During his tenure as Dean, Dr. Toney championed the development and enhancement of key academic programs in both traditional and emerging disciplines, including a M.S. in Nursing and a B.S. in Sustainability Studies, the first of its kind in New Jersey.
-Dr. Toney was appointed as Vice President for Academic Affairs in 2011 and became Provost and Vice President for Academic Affairs in 2013 at Kean University.
+Toney joined Kean University in 2008 as Dean of the College of Natural, Applied and Health Sciences.
+During his tenure as Dean, Toney championed the development and enhancement of key academic programs in both traditional and emerging disciplines, including a M.S. in Nursing and a B.S. in Sustainability Studies, the first of its kind in New Jersey.
+Toney was appointed as Vice President for Academic Affairs in 2011 and became Provost and Vice President for Academic Affairs in 2013 at Kean University.
+In June 2019, he was named as a Visiting Professor at MIT in the Department of Linguistics and Philosophy.
+Beginning August 2019, he serves as the Provost and Vice President for Research and Faculty.
+In June 2020, he was named as a Visiting Scholar in the Department of the History of Science at Harvard University.

 Research tools include, but are not limited to: